manifold-systems/manifold/docs/docs.md

 By default a Type Manifold compiles a resource type only if you use it somewhere in your code.
 Normally this is desirable because if you don't use it as a Java class, why compile it?
 There are cases, however, where *your* code may not be the only code that potentially uses the resources.
-For instance, if your project provides an API in terms of JSON Schema files, there's a good chance you aren't using the JSON directly -- but consumers of your API will.
+For instance, if your project provides an API in terms of JSON Schema files, there's a good chance your project doesn't use the JSON directly -- but consumers of your API do.
-Another case involves a mutli-module Java 11 project where a module provides resource files, but only dependent modules use them as Manifold types.
-For cases like these you can instruct Manifold to precompile resources using the `@Precompile` annotation.
+A similar case involves a mutli-module Java 11 project where a module provides resource files, but only dependent modules use them as Manifold types.
+Although Manifold works in both of these situations, it compiles the types dynamically, which entails a one time performance bump the first time each class is used at runtime.
+For cases like these you can avoid dynamic compilation using the `@Precompile` annotation.

-You can annotate any class in your project with `@Precompile`, typically you annotate the main class or, if there isn't a main class, you can make a class just for the annotation.
-But you can put `@Precompile` anywhere you like.
+You can annotate any class in your project/module with `@Precompile`.
+For example, if you are using the JSON manifold, you can instruct the Java compiler to compile all `.json` files regardless of whether or not your module uses them as

-For example, if you are using the JSON manifold, you can instruct the Java compiler to compile all `.json` files regardless of whether or not your module uses them as types.
+types:
 ```java
 @Precompile(fileExtension = "json")
 public class Main {